AGN Corporate Governance Guidelines (PDF)

 B. Access to Consultants and other Advisors

 The Board and each committee shall have the authority and responsibility to retain, oversee and terminate outside legal counsel, any compensation consultant or other advisors or consultants (each, a “Consultant”) to assist the Board in performing its duties, to approve the terms of any such engagement and to set the fees paid to such Consultant.
 The Board may determine appropriate funding (which shall be supplied by the Company at the request of the Board) for the payment of compensation to any Consultant engaged by the Board.

 C. Shareholder Engagement

 The Board is committed to understanding Company shareholders’ views and considering their input as the Board and management makes important decisions.
-In addition to regular interaction with key shareholders by the CEO and Executive Chairman, the Company shall provide contact information for investor relations in the Company’s proxy statements so that shareholders wishing to provide feedback may easily contact the Company.
+In addition to regular interaction with key shareholders by the CEO, Chairman and Lead Independent Director, if any, the Company shall provide contact information for investor relations in the Company’s proxy statements so that shareholders wishing to provide feedback may easily contact the Company.

 VIII.
 Other Guidelines and Policies

 Each year, the Nominating and Corporate Governance Committee shall review these Guidelines and recommend to the Board such revisions as it deems necessary or appropriate for the Board to discharge its responsibilities more effectively.